With CoastSnap everyone can be a scientist – it's as easy as snap, share, see.

 1. Snap

-Firstly, take a snap on your phone by placing it in one of the photo point cradle located around our city's coastline.
+Firstly, take a snap on your phone by placing it sideways in one of the photo point cradles located around our city's coastline.

 Here are some handy tips to make sure your images are useful: